Managing Stress During Life Transitions With Therapy

 What To Look For In A Therapist During A Transition

-If you find yourself wanting to begin therapy for the first time while navigating a life transition, there are a few things to keep in mind.
-A lot of therapists have online profiles that list their specializations and experiences.
-Look for someone with experience with life transitions, identity work or your specific season.
-For example, some of our therapists at Steady Hope specialize in perinatal counseling.
-These are our therapists who have received specalized training and have experience working with women as they transition into motherhood.
 Many therapists also offer free consult calls to determine if a client would be a good fit.
 Feeling emotionally safe and understood is a huge part of the therapeutic relationship.
-If you don't feel like you have that solid foundation first, it might make some of the future depth work difficult to do.
-It's crucial that you feel like you and your therapist are a good fit for one another.
-Additionally finding someone with a collaborative approach could be helpful in increasing your insight and helping you find a sense of empowerment.
+If you don’t feel that solid foundation initially, it might make future depth work difficult.
+It’s crucial that you and your therapist are a good fit for one another.
+Additionally, finding someone with a collaborative approach could help increase your insight and empower you.

 Gentle Practices To Support Yourself In Between Sessions

-While time spent in the therapy room can hold moments of healing and change, likely your sessions are only a small part of your week.
-What does it look like to support yourself in between your therapy sessions?
-Your therapist might give you tools or homework to practice outside of session, but let's think about how you can continue to support yourself daily.
+While time spent in the therapy room can hold moments of healing and change, your sessions are likely only a small part of your week.
+What does it look like to support yourself between therapy sessions?
+Your therapist might give you tools or homework to practice outside of sessions, but let’s think about how you can continue to support yourself daily.

-Name what's changing and what's staying: in a season of transition it can feel like everything is changing suddenly and all at once.
-Pause, and take a moment to reflect and name what is in fact changing and what isn't.
+In a season of transition, it can feel like everything is changing suddenly and all at once.
+Pause for a moment to reflect on what is changing and what isn’t.
 Maybe you're getting married and moving in with someone for the first time.
-That's a big change!
-However, maybe you're staying in the same city and in your same role at your job.
+That’s a big change!
+However, perhaps you're staying in the same city and in your same job role.

-Create small anchors of routine: what are the parts of your day that leave you feeling most like yourself?
-Is it your morning coffee or mid day walk with your dog?
-Think about the habits that incorporate self care and identity.
-Maybe it's your weekly phone call with your sibling or the 15 minutes you spend at night before bed reading a book.
+What parts of your day make you feel most like yourself?
+Is it your morning coffee or a midday walk with your dog?
+Think about the habits that incorporate self-care and identity.
+Maybe it’s your weekly phone call with a sibling or the 15 minutes you spend at night reading a book.
 Continue to make time for these small anchors.
 They will help ground you as you navigate so much newness.

-Limit comparison during transitions: it's often said that "comparison is the thief of joy."
-Comparing your transition to someone else's robs us of the uniqueness of our own new season.
-A lot of us might even assume other people's transitions went perfectly smoothly leaving us feeling like we "should" have done ours differently.
-There is no right way to handle transition.
+It’s often said that "comparison is the thief of joy."
+Comparing your transition to someone else’s robs you of the uniqueness of your own new season.
+Many of us might assume other people's transitions went perfectly smoothly, leaving us feeling like we "should" have done ours differently.
+There is no right way to handle a transition.

-Allow yourself to hold both grief and growth: as humans, we often find ourselves trapped in black or white thinking.
-Rarely are our emotions black and white.
-Often they are complex and fluid.
+As humans, we often find ourselves trapped in black or white thinking.
+Rarely are our emotions black and white; they are often complex and fluid.
 Change can be both good and hard.
-It doesn't have to be one or the other.
+It doesn’t have to be one or the other.
 Give yourself permission to embrace your new transition with joy and excitement while also holding grief.
-Allow yourself to gently hold your sadness while cognitively recognizing that you will grow from this change.
-Allow yourself to feel and feel it all.
+Allow yourself to gently feel your sadness while recognizing that you will grow from this change.
+Allow yourself to feel it all.

 You Don't Have To Navigate Change Alone

-Life transitions can be deeply meaningful AND they can be hard even when they are chosen.
-It's okay if you don't have it all figured out in the middle of your change.
+Life transitions can be deeply meaningful, and they can also be hard, even when they are chosen.
+It’s okay if you don’t have it all figured out in the middle of your change.
 Growth can coexist with uncertainty.
-Therapy can be a space to slow down, reconnect with yourself and integrate change.
-You deserve support in it all.
-Whatever transition you're navigating, you don't have to carry it alone.
+Therapy can be a space to slow down, reconnect with yourself, and integrate change.
+You deserve support through it all.
+Whatever transition you're navigating, you don’t have to carry it alone.